Grant Process Funding Details

 Progress reports which are more than thirty (30) days late will result in suspension of funds.
 These reports shall be reviewed by the Scientific Affairs Committee of PCRF in order to evaluate the research progress of each grantee.
 The PCRF Scientific Affairs Committee reserves the right to terminate any grant if it determines that there has been inadequate research progress.

-Within ninety (90) days of the expiration of the grant period, the grantee shall submit a summation of the research, together with copies of all publications concerning completed research.
+Grantees will be required to submit a final scientific report within forty-five (45) days of the expiration of the grant period.
+The report should include a summation of the funded research, together with copies of all publications concerning completed research.
 A summary of the research project must be included for the lay public.
 The final grant payment shall be made only after the receipt by PCRF of a satisfactory final research report and a satisfactory final accounting report.

 All applications are considered confidential and are available to the members of Scientific Affairs Committee, the Scientific Review Committee and PCRF administrative personnel only.